The UofM's residency policy can be summarized as follows:

 - As long as an out-of-state student is continuously enrolled full-time at an institution of higher-education in Tennessee, the assumption is that they are here primarily for educational purposes.

 - The spouse of a student classified as in-state shall also be classified as in-state.
-(Note: the spouse must be a student.
-A copy of the marriage certificate should be provided)

 - An out-of-state student attending the University of Memphis on a part-time basis (11 hrs max for undergraduate students and 8 hrs max for graduate students) may pay fees at an in-state rate in a given semester if they can establish, prior to the beginning of the semester, that he or she is employed full-time in the state of Tennessee.
 A letter of employment must be provided by the employer each semester.
 Information should be included verifying that the student is employed full-time (minimum of 37.5 hours per week.)